surveymars/surveymars-mcp/README.md

 Try asking Claude:

-- "Help me create a German language questionnaire for a hotel satisfaction survey"
+- "Help me create a questionnaire for a hotel satisfaction survey"
 - "Create a vehicle purchase journey survey to gather valuable insights from customers at every stage of their journey, from their initial research and showroom visit, to their final purchase decision and post-sale satisfaction."

 ## Development